cn-starlabs/CreateBatch/CreateBatch/README.md

 ﻿# bulk create batch

-## use this tool create mutipule batch script
+## use this tool create mutiple batch script